jinghuazhao/TWAS-pipeline/README.md

 ### EPIGENOMEWIDE ASSOCIATION

-This is furnished with `ewas.sh` and `ewas.subs`, along with several other files as follows,
+This is furnished with `ewas.sh` and `ewas.subs`, along with a few other files as follows,

 Files    | Description
 ---------|------------